11 enchanting Central Florida state parks with camping

 Is alcohol allowed in state park campgrounds?

-Yes.
 Registered campers are permitted to use alcohol within the boundaries of their campsite.
+However, alcohol is not permitted in any other areas of the park.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.